oracle-livelabs/database/datapump-x-platform-migration/06-xtts-transport-phase/xtts-transport-phase.md

       ```
     </details>

 You should examine the Data Pump log files.
 You should investigate any errors to determine whether they are significant for the import.
-Full transportable export/import often produces error on internal objects which you can safely ignore in most cases.
+Full transportable export/import often produces errors on internal objects which you can safely ignore in most cases.

 You may now *proceed to the next lab*.